Unlikely hero, 2 HRs carry Braves to brink of Series title

 AP Sports Writer

+ATLANTA (AP) — This Atlanta Braves team couldn’t have picked a more fitting way to move to the brink of a World Series championship.

-ATLANTA (AP) — A guy who spent most of the season in the minors kept the Braves in it.
-Then the offense finally came to life.
+A pitcher who spent most of the year in the minors kept ’em in it.

+A slugger who came in a flurry of trades won it for ’em.

-Just like that, Atlanta is one win from its first World Series title in 26 years.
+If this gritty bunch can do it one more time, the Braves will have their first Series title in 26 years.

 Dansby Swanson and pinch-hitter Jorge Soler connected for back-to-back homers in the seventh inning Saturday night, propelling the Braves to a 3-2 victory over the Houston Astros and a commanding 3-1 Series lead.